stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 validate = undefined
 ```

-Then we edit our `src/Luhn/Internal.hs` module file, and insert the following code:
+Then, we edit our `src/Luhn/Internal.hs` module file and insert the following code:

 ```haskell
 module Luhn.Internal